cmiltiadis/studioany/content/event/19-reset-elevate/index.md

 #   Associate this post with one or more of your projects.
 Simply enter your project's folder or file name without extension.
 Otherwise, set `projects = []`.
 projects: [reset-discover]
 ---

+> The piece reset.discover is the result of a collaboration between composer Antonia Manhartsberger and the VR artist Constantinos Miltiadis, investigating the possibilities of uniting spatial-visual and spatial-sonic elements into one abstract spatio-temporal virtual environment.
+The piece develops over notions of proximity and distance, thus consisting of two layers of experience.
+An individual point of view controlled by a VR HMD and headphones, and a correlated surrounding spatial audio loudspeaker setup.
+The audience is called upon to discover and experience this synthetic surrounding.